 The height of cut is dependent on working conditions and volume of material.
-The cutting height can be regulated with the hydraulic system on the tractor and/or rear roller adjustment - see photo opposite.

-The minimum height of cut should be between 1 - 3cm.
+The cutting height can be regulated with the hydraulic system on the tractor and/or rear roller adjustment.
+The minimum height of cut should be between 1-3cm.